MarkBaggett/domain_stats/README.md

 ![alt text](./domain_stats.gif "Installation and use")

 ## Optional Load of top1m
-With the server up and running you can use ```domain-stats-utils``` to enhance the domain stats data.
+**With the server up and running** you can use ```domain-stats-utils``` to enhance the domain stats data.
 For example, to use whois to patch records that RDAP was unable to resolve you can use the -f or --fix option.
 ```
-$ domain-stats-utils -f /mydata
+$ domain-stats-utils -f /path_to_data
 ```
-You can also avoid the initial (likely to be terms of service violating) volume of request to RDAP when you first start your server by prestaging a group of roughly 35K records from domains taken from the Cisco Umbrealla Projects top1m domains.
-WARNING: By choosing to place these domains in the 'seen database' you will not be alerted to the "FIRST CONTACT".
+You can also avoid the initial (likely to be terms of service violating) volume of request to RDAP when you first start your server by prestaging a group of roughly 35K records from domains taken from the Cisco Umbrealla Projects top1m domains. **WARNING: By choosing to prepopulate these domains in the 'seen database' you will not be alerted to the "FIRST CONTACT" when someone visits them for the first time**.
 That said, these are from the top 1 million most commonly used domains and you likely don't care about first contact with them.
 To import these you again use domain-stats-utils.
 These records will be tagged with "top1m" in the "seen-by-isc" field.
 ```
 $ domain-stats-utils -i domains-stats\data\top1m.import -nx /mydata
 ```
-The -nx options says to never expire these records.
-If you leave that option off then the records will expire from the database with the domain registration expires.
+The -nx options tells domain_stats to never expire these records from its cache.
+Without this option it will use its default behavior and the records will expire from the database when the domain registration expires.
+For the top most commonly used established domains this will prevent you from unessisarily looking up the domain registration date every year for these sites.

 ## Install as a container